 Phone: 715-346-3060Email: firstname.lastname@example.orgWebsite: www.uwsp.edu/sociology

 The social work curriculum at the University of Wisconsin-Stevens Point is designed to prepare students for entry-level professional work and graduate study.
 Our program has an important emphasis in preparing students to serve rural and tribal communities.
-Our social work program earned accreditation from the Council on Social Work Education in summer 2014.
+Our social work program is accredited by the Council on Social Work Education.

 The UWSP Social Work Program is accredited by the Council on Social Work Education’s Commission on Accreditation.
 Accreditation of a baccalaureate or master’s social work program by the Council on Social Work Education’ Commission on Accreditation indicates that it meets or exceeds criteria for the assessment of program quality evaluated through a peer review process.
 An accredited program has sufficient resources to meet its mission and goals and the Commission on Accreditation has verified that it demonstrates compliance with all sections of the Educational Policy and Accreditation Standards.
 Accreditation provides reasonable assurance about the quality of the program and the competence of students graduating from the program.
 For more information about social work accreditation, you may contact http://www.cswe.org/Accreditation/Information/ContactAccreditation.aspx

 Bachelor’s level social workers are eligible for entry-level employment in a variety of practice areas including child and family, mental health, substance abuse, medical, aging, disabilities and criminal justice.
 Examples of specific job titles include child protective services worker, foster care case manager, aging and disability specialist, crisis counselor, mental health case manager, discharge planner, nursing home social worker and job coach.
 Students are encouraged to start exploring career options early in their academic careers so they know their options by graduation.